Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 Adding a Test loop
 ------------------
-You might also need a test loop
+You might also need an optional test loop

 .. testcode::